inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/instrumentation/rules.md

 Up- and down propagation can also be combined: in this case then the data is attached to the control flow, meaning that it will appear as if its value will be passed around with every method call and return.

+Also note, that you should only assign Java Objects into data keys and not native data types, like _boolean_.

 The second aspect of propagation to consider is the _level_.
 Does the propagation happen within each Thread separately or is it propagated across threads?
 Also, what about propagation across JVM borders, e.g. one micro service calling another one via HTTP?
 In inspectIT Ocelot we provide the following two settings for the propagation level.

 * **JVM local:** The data is propagated within the JVM, even across thread borders.
 The behaviour when data moves from one thread to another is defined through [Special Sensors](instrumentation/special-sensors.md).